savyrosea/Genius_Lyrics_Analysis/README.md

         - by gender :heavy_check_mark: - by age :heavy_check_mark: - by genre ❌

 ### Tuesday, May 25th:
-  - Profanity-Check Library
+  - Profanity-Check Library :heavy_check_mark:
-  - Get Profain % by song
+  - Get Profain % by song :heavy_check_mark:
   - Get Profain % by Artist
   - Look for Correlations